 — MAREN MORRIS (@MarenMorris) June 21, 2018

 The Wedding Nest founder Katie Burt said the average item on her site was around $350 in cost, due to being mainly “contribution” items.
-Dinnerware, bed linen and framed prints are popular on her registry, but couples will often include an additional wishing well option for people wanting to donate cash.
+Dinnerware, bed linen and framed prints were popular on her registry, but couples will often include an additional wishing well option for people wanting to donate cash.

 She said couples usually spend an average of $150 to $250 on her site and singles between $80 and $150.